WHO authorizes Indian-made COVID vaccine, months into use

 The U.N. health agency said in a statement that it had authorized Covaxin, made by India’s Bharat Biotech.
 The action makes Covaxin the eighth COVID-19 vaccine to receive WHO's green light.

-“This emergency use listing expands the availability of vaccines, the most effective medical tools we have to end the pandemic,” said Dr. Mariângela Simão, WHO’s assistant director-general for access to medicines and health products.
+“This emergency use listing expands the availability of vaccines, the most effective medical tools we have to end the pandemic,” said Dr. Mariângela Simão, WHO’s assistant director-general for access to medicines.

 Covaxin was developed by Bharat Biotech in partnership with the Indian Council of Medical Research, the government’s apex research body.
 The vaccine is made using a killed coronavirus to prompt an immune response and is given in two doses.